satyasure/AWS-Certified-Solutions-Architect/README.md

 > For example, you might have one VPC for early application development, another for beta testing, and a third for production

 ![Virtualization](./src/images/VPC.png)

+## Tenancy

+> When launching an EC2 instance, you'll have the opportunity to choose a tenancy model.

+> The default setting is shared tenancy, where your instance will run as a virtual machine on a physical server that's concurrently hosting other instances.
+Those other instances might well be owned and operated by other AWS customers, although the possibility of any kind of insecure interaction between instances is remote.